 What Factors into the Cost of Balcony Glazing?

-Balcony glazing is no longer just a premium feature—it’s become a key differentiator in multi-residential design.
-Whether you’re planning a new condo tower or a purpose-built rental, glazing can help elevate your project’s value, drive faster sell-through, and enhance long-term building performance.
+Balcony glazing has moved from premium feature to key differentiator in multi-residential design.
+Whether planning a condo tower or purpose-built rental, it can elevate project value, drive faster sell-through, and improve long-term building performance.

 Like most architectural features, balcony glazing costs vary depending on the project.
 There’s no one-size-fits-all number—but there are clear patterns developers can use when budgeting.